facebook/docusaurus/website/docs/introduction.md

 ### Gatsby

 Gatsby is packed with a lot of features, has a rich ecosystem of plugins and is capable of doing everything that Docusaurus does.
 Naturally, that comes at a cost of a higher learning curve.
-Gatsby tries to do many things well, while Docusaurus tries to do one thing super well - be the best tool for writing and publishing content.
+Gatsby does many things well and is suitable for building many types of websites.
+On the other hand, Docusaurus tries to do one thing super well - be the best tool for writing and publishing content.

 GraphQL is also pretty core to Gatsby, although you don't necessarily need GraphQL to build a Gatsby site.
 In most cases when building static websites, you won't need the flexibility that GraphQL provides.